-Healthcare plans that are international can’t be accepted in place of a national insurance policy.
-Also, in terms of residence or work permits, concerning health insuance germany, insurance coverage is necessary.
+Healthcare plans that are international can’t be accepted as a national insurance policy.
+Also, in terms of residence or work permits, concerning health insurance Germany, insurance coverage is necessary.
+Read all about German health insurance for foreigners in this article.

 When going to Germany you will require a visa or residence permit if you intend to stay in the country.
 Evidence of healthcare coverage will be expected too.
 An exception to being covered by health insurance in Germany could be having special status, such as being transferred to Germany for a short period of time.
 Though international insurance for foreign residents can, in some instances, be accepted it may not be.